KentenRoth/100DaysOfCode/README.md

 I spent a good chunk of time reading more about React hooks.
 I cannot say that I understand all of it, but seeing it and reading it some of the stuff makes sense.
 I also spent some time before that reading over some more basic React stuff.
 I want to get a better understanding to make sure that I am using the correct terms and I am understanding what is going on.
 I will dive back into my book app tomorrow.
 I had a rough day at work and reading was going to be the best form of learning tonight.
 I know that frustration would have come easy, so I did not want to waste another day.

 ---

+Day 80

+I worked more on my book app tonight and made no progress.
+I can get my state to update but everytime I try to map through my books I get an error saying everything is undefined.
+I have tried several different things and everytime I keep having the same issue.
+I spent a little over 3 hours on this issue.
+I looked over the MDN and React documentation, and was on stackoverflow and still could not resolve the issue.
+I'm not really sure what my next move is right now.

+---